Selecting a language will automatically trigger the translation of the page content.

 To be eligible for this loan, you must have a PEL open for at least 4 years.

-The amount of the loan varies depending on the duration of the plan and the interest you have earned, with a maximum loan of €92,000.
+The amount of the loan varies depending on the duration of the plan and the interest you have earned.
+Its maximum loan amount of €92,000.

 The loan rate shall be fixed as soon as the plan is opened.
 It varies according to the opening date of the plan.